Best practices to avoid the spread of coronavirus for seasonal workers on fruit and vegetable farms

 - ELIMINATE – implement methods that are known to kill or remove the risk, such as increased handwashing, cleaning, etc.

-- ADMINISTRATE – this includes policing the rules, signage to communicate the rules and documents to change SOPs
+- ADMINISTRATE – this includes policing the rules, signage to communicate the rules and documents to change standard operating procedures (SOPs)

 - PERSONAL PROTECTIVE EQUIPMENT (PPE) – besides wearing PPE already identified as appropriate for the job, PPE can make people feel safer, but PPE can also potentially have the biggest detrimental impact.
 If an employee wears gloves and then washes their hands less, the risk increases, but they feel safer!